 Atlassian, the company behind issue tracking software JIRA, reinvests around 36% of their sales revenue in R&D, and it is paying off.
 Unlike some Silicon Valley companies who rely on sales staff to sell their products, Atlassian has used R&D to deliver more value to their customers for every dollar they spend on their product.

 As a result, the company has a loyal and growing audience that is happy to buy new products with one of the lowest customer acquisition costs among the competition.
+R&D for fintech also fosters experimentation and iterative development, allowing companies to refine their offerings and drive continuous improvement.

 R&D is highly beneficial not only to young companies but to established corporations as well.
 3M, a company well known for its scotch tape and post-it notes, has used R&D to revive its business after years of sluggish growth, layoffs, and cost-cutting.